youngklee/ZenPackers/zenpack_release.rst

 * 3rd Party Software approval
 * Ensure an appropriate copyright is included in each source file
+* Process the Repo through Git-Flow
-* Set the Version
+* Build the Master Egg on Jenkins
-* Release to Master
+* Inform the Release Team
 * Publish the Documentation on Wiki

 .. warning::